Tyler Allen (motorsport)

-Tyler Allen (born November 15, 1987) is an American NASCAR race engineer.
-He is employed at Joe Gibbs Racing as the lead race engineer for the No. 20 NASCAR Cup Series Toyota Camry driven by Christopher Bell.
+Tyler Kristian Allen (born November 15, 1987) is an American NASCAR crew chief who works for Joe Gibbs Racing as the crew chief for their No. 54 Toyota Camry XSE in the NASCAR Cup Series driven by Ty Gibbs.

 Allen has worked in NASCAR since 2012.
-In 2019 Allen and the Joe Gibbs Racing No. 18 Toyota Camry Team won the NASCAR Cup Series Championship with crew chief Adam Stevens and driver Kyle Busch.
-Allen started his career with Venturini Motorsports in the ARCA Racing Series where he spent two years working as car chief on the No. 25 car driven by Brennan Poole and Alex Bowman.
-Allen moved to RAB Racing where he was the race engineer for No. 99 Nationwide Series Toyota Camry driven by James Buescher.
+He started his career with Venturini Motorsports in the ARCA Racing Series where he spent two years working as car chief on the No. 25 car driven by Brennan Poole and Alex Bowman and later moved to RAB Racing where he was the race engineer for No. 99 Nationwide Series Toyota Camry driven by James Buescher.
+In 2019, Allen and the Joe Gibbs Racing No. 18 Toyota Camry Team won the NASCAR Cup Series Championship with crew chief Adam Stevens and driver Kyle Busch.
+In 2023, he was a crew chief for JGR in the NASCAR Xfinity Series.
 Allen is a graduate of the University of Washington where he achieved a bachelor's degree in Mechanical Engineering and was part of the UW Formula SAE team for 4 years.